 TGmc Editor: modify P2192L18-20 as follows:

-Antenna setting shall remain constant for the transmission of the entire packet except for the case of transmission of BRP-TX packets (see 21.10.2.2 (Beam refinement
+Antenna setting shall remain constant for the transmission of the entire PPDU except for the case of transmission of BRP PPDUs with TRN-LEN greater than 0 and PACKET-TYPE of TRN-T-PACKET (see 21.10.2.2 (Beam refinement

 )).
-During the transmission of BRP-TX packets, it shall remain constant for the transmission of the STF, CE field, and Data field.
+During the transmission of such PPDUs, it shall remain constant for the transmission of the STF, CE field, and Data field.

 TGmc Editor: modify P2977L23-28 as follows: